 "The common ground between music and painting seems to lie in the organisation of their abstract qualities.
 In music, it's very clear, such things as the accumulation of sound, the dispersal of sound, the ebb and flow, the rise and fall, the contrasts and harmonies are arranged according to certain principles.
 In picture-making, the masses, the open and closed spaces, the lines, tones and colours can be organised in a parallel way.
 It's as though these relationships are built up in all their complexity in order to provide a vehicle for all those things which cannot be objectively identified but which can nevertheless be expressed in this way.
 Music articulates this indefinable content and it seems to me that this also applies to abstract painting, or at least to the best of it."

 De Maistre's colour music work was never truly abstract in this sense; whether portraying spiritual visions, personal hallucinations or musical structure, he always had a subject in mind, albeit an invisible one (his biographer quite rightly sees them as very far in spirit from abstraction).
 The nature of his subject matter is hardest to identify in the earlier paintings, "Rhythmic Composition in Yellow-Green Minor" and "A Painted Picture of the Universe", but the organisations of their picture planes are redolent of landscape compositions.
-This connection was later demonstrated by Grace Cossington-Smith, when de Maistre was instrumental in procuring her a first show in 1926.
+This tendency was also evident in the works of Grace Cossington-Smith, and De Maistre was instrumental in procuring her a first show in 1926.
 Even her most abstracted canvasses, such as "Trees", were clearly landscapes, in obedience to Cossington-Smith's dictum of painting what she saw.
-Her paintings shared many of the same techniques as de Maistre's - criss-crossing lines that separated flattened planes of discrete and differing colours, often arranged in chromatic sequences - while her palette was at times indistinguishable from those of de Maistre and Wakelin.
+Her paintings shared many of the same techniques as De Maistre's - criss-crossing lines that separated flattened planes of discrete and differing colours, often arranged in chromatic sequences - while her palette was at times indistinguishable from those of De Maistre and Wakelin.
 The arced sky of "A Painted Picture of the Universe" was paraphrased in Cossington-Smith's "Eastern Road, Turramurra" even if the over-riding geometry and formal adherence to a colour-music code were missing in her art.

 There is still an Eastern Road in Turramurra, although Cossington-Smith's rural landscape sunk long ago, beneath Sydney's urban sprawl.
 Even so, the spirit of colour music bobbed to the surface there, in the 1980s.
 At his nearby home, Ralph Pridmore demonstrated the sound-to-light transducer.
 Coloured lights flashed across a metre-square screen to the sound of music, reacting to its volume, pitch and rhythm.
 (Beatles' music was said to give a particularly colourful performance.)
 The machine picked up subtle overtones of a solo instrument, and the separate notes of chords, as well as responding to a massed orchestra.
 Behind the screen, Pridmore had wired 76 coloured bulbs in a pattern, not unlike De Maistre's colour wheel.
 Six rings of lights represented six octaves of pitch, and spiralled towards the highest notes in the centre.
 Twelve spectral colours ran around the rim, representing the semitones of the bass octave; each colour converged in a wedge to the centre of the spiral.